-326 Commonwealth was designed by Bradlee, Winslow, and Wetherell, architects, and built in 1882-1883 by Vinal & Dodge, builders, for building contractor George Wheatland, Jr., for speculative sale, one of three contiguous houses (322-324-326 Commonwealth), and one of fifteen houses (322-326 Commonwealth and 338-360 Commonwealth) built on the same block for George Wheatland, Jr., in 1882-1884.
-George Wheatland is shown as the owner on the original building permit application, dated September 20, 1882, and as the owner of all three houses on the 1883 Bromley map.
+326 Commonwealth was designed by Bradlee, Winslow, and Wetherell, architects, and built in 1882-1883 by Vinal & Dodge, masons, for building contractor George Wheatland, Jr., for speculative sale.
+It was one of three contiguous houses (322-324-326 Commonwealth) built in the same design, and one of sixteen houses (322-326 Commonwealth and 336-360 Commonwealth) built on the same block for George Wheatland, Jr., in 1882-1884.
+George Wheatland is shown as the owner on the original building permit application for 322 Commonwealth, dated September 20, 1882.

 326 Commonwealth was not listed in the 1884 Blue Book.

-Lewis Bailey died in November of 1888.
-Anna (Hamilton) Bailey, Elizabeth Bailey, and Virginia (Hamilton) Forster continued to live at 326 Commonwealth during the 1888-1889 season, but moved thereafter.
+He died in November of 1888.
+Anna (Hamilton) Bailey, Virginia (Hamilton) Forster, and Elizabeth Bailey continued to live at 326 Commonwealth during the 1888-1889 season, but moved thereafter.
 By the early 1890s, Elizabeth Bailey was living at the Hotel Bellevue at 19-23 Beacon, and Anna Bailey and Virginia Forster were living in St. Louis, where they had been born.

 George Henry Tinkham died in June of 1904.
-Fannie (Holden) Tinkham, George Holden Tinkham, and Abbie Tinkham continued to live at 326 Commonwealth.
+Fannie (Holden) Tinkham, George Holden Tinkham, Madeleine Tinkham, and Abbie Tinkham continued to live at 326 Commonwealth.

 George Holden Tinkham was a lawyer.
-He served as a member of the Massachusetts State Senate from 1910 through 1912, and as a member of the US Congress from 1915 to 1943 (he did not stand for re-election in 1942).
+He served as a member of the Boston Board of Aldermen from 1900 to 1902, as a member of the Massachusetts State Senate from 1910 through 1912, and as a member of the US Congress from 1915 to 1943 (he did not stand for re-election in 1942).

-George Holden Tinkham continued to live at 326 Commonwealth and Washington DC until about 1940, when he moved to 369 Marlborough to live with his sister, Madeleine (Tinkham) Miller, the wife of Loris Almy Miller.
+George Holden Tinkham continued to live at 326 Commonwealth and Washington DC until about 1940, when he moved to 369 Marlborough to live with Madeleine (Tinkham) Miller.

-By 1940, 326 Commonwealth was owned by Harvey W. Forbes et al, who were the assessed owners that year.
-In January of 1940, Harvey Forbes applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments and a doctor’s office.
+On December 9, 1939, 326 Commonwealth was purchased from Settalkel Maloof by Harvey Willard Forbes, a milk dealer, and his wife, Margaret A. (McGowan) Forbes.
+They lived in Melrose.
+In January of 1940, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments and a doctor’s office.

 In December of 1988, he applied for (and subsequently received) permission to convert 326 Commonwealth from five apartments and a doctor’s office into ten apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 322-324 and 328-330-332-334 Commonwealth into one property with 63 apartments, to be known as 322-334 Commonwealth.
 336 Commonwealth remained a separate property.